Parish registers and records

 We hold the registers and various records for many of the parishes in Dorset.

 We hold the parish registers for 300 different parishes around Dorset, they contain records for births, marriages and deaths around the county.
 To check we have the registers for the parish you are interested in please search our catalogue or view our full list of parish registers (pdf, 316kb) (opens in a new window) we hold.

 Our guide to parish registers (pdf, 24kb) (opens in a new window) is designed to help you make the most of the archives held at the History Centre.

 Weymouth and Portland parish records for Wyke Regis, Melcombe Regis and Weymouth have been made available to view and search online.
+The records contain over 29,000 records of burial from 1856 to 1996.
 Thanks go to Mrs Muriel Monk for all of her hard work.